fastrgv/RufasSok/README.md

 including rapid growth of memory usage, puzzles that are too large or have too many boxes to handle.
-They seem to still exit gracefully, and when they do, simply use "hbox5" using the period-key.
+They seem to still exit gracefully, and when they do, simply use "hbox" using the period-key.
 On the other hand, the "puller" will generally give the most efficient solutions, when it does work.